lebindas/ASSIGNMENT-2-DA/README.md

 Brand Name and Product Name merged using formula
-Data type of price changed using Currency option in home tab Manufacturing Date changed to DD-MM-YYYY- using date function Data bar applied on price tab using Condition formatting Custom Rule applied from Condition formatting to highlight electronics
+Data type of price changed using Currency option in home tab Manufacturing Date changed to DD-MM-YYYY- using date function Data bar applied on price tab using Condition formatting for visualization Custom Rule applied from Condition formatting to highlight electronics